 The population of the capital continued to grow and at a certain point there were more people than public transport could serve, so it became crowded, dirty and smelly.
 To add to that, some of the vehicles had not been replaced for over 30 years and in the end people started to consider the system unreliable.
 All of that, however, changed with the course of time and the implementation of new technology, vehicles and lines so that today there is a vast and comparatively modern network of buses, trolleybuses, trams, metro and even a special Bulgarian invention called marshrutka.

 The public transport of Sofia starts to operate every day in 5:00 in the morning and finishes at 24:00.
+In April 2018 night transport started functioning in Sofia.
 On this site you can find detailed information about the whole network, itineraries and schedules.
 This mobile app is also really useful.
 It is where you can check the arrival time of your selected means of transport.
+As of May 2019, Google Maps also provides similar service.
 To roam the urban jungle you have to buy a ticket and if you have with you a piece of luggage that takes up about as much space as another person, then you have to buy one extra for it as well.
 Generally with that ticket you can ride the trams, buses and trolleybuses.
 The ticket for the metro is different, but the price is the same.

 They are and have always been the optimal transport in the heart of the city since they are regular, fast and for the most part are unaffected by traffic jams.
 Last year new, fancy, high-tech trams were introduced to the capital with the purpose to change the oldest vehicles, but you can still see the old yellow trams, which have actually become a symbol of Sofia as it is the only city in Bulgaria with tram transport.